Victoria Wood: 1980–1988

 Following the success of the first series of Victoria Wood: As Seen on TV, Wood went on tour again with Lucky Bag in March 1985.
 Scene, a documentary for BBC2 later that year, showed footage of Wood preparing for the tour and clips of her performing the show at Derby Assembly Rooms.

 A second series of Victoria Wood: As Seen on TV was made in 1986.
 Before filming began in the summer, Wood went on a 22-date tour of England and Scotland during March and April.
 A final 'Special' 40-minute episode of As Seen on TV was made in 1987 and broadcast later that year.

 During autumn 1987 Wood went on the road with what was to be her largest tour yet.
 The tour included a sell-out two-week run at the London Palladium, and had a second leg in the spring of 1988.

 In 1988 she appeared in the BAFTA-winning An Audience with Victoria Wood for ITV.
 At the time of recording the show she was six months pregnant.
 The end of 1988 saw the release of her second live album Victoria Wood Live, recorded at the Brighton Dome.

+Wood recorded two songs for the 1985 movie Return to Oz.
+Neither were used in the final release.